adeflamingh/NuMt_parser/README.md

     FILTER=includeReadList
  ```

-3. The resulting output BAM file will contain only reads that have been identified by NuMt parser as being of putitive Mt origin.
+3. The resulting output BAM file will contain only reads that have been identified by `numt parser` as being of putitive mt origin.
 Similar read filtering can be done in the program `seqtk` (<https://github.com/lh3/seqtk>) or `samtools` (<http://www.htslib.org/doc/samtools.html>).

 ## Authors